Fadih/unity-purchase-system/k8s/infrastructure/README.md

 # Kubernetes Infrastructure Documentation

-This directory contains the infrastructure components required for the Unity Purchase System, including Kafka, MongoDB, KEDA, Prometheus, and ArgoCD.
+This directory contains the infrastructure components required for the gitops Purchase System, including Kafka, MongoDB, KEDA, Prometheus, and ArgoCD.

 ## Table of Contents